JimChr-R4GN4R/FilesCrypterSavior/README.md

 FCS Main Window:

-(If encrypt key input is empty, it will be randomly generated)
+(If encrypt key input is empty, it will be generated automatically)

 ![image](https://user-images.githubusercontent.com/59511698/123560662-58420300-d7ac-11eb-9c79-0a6953080d4c.png)